alesr/octopus-distributor/README.md

 The four mentioned packages are the Arithmetic, Fibonacci, Reverse and Encode.
 Each one receives tasks through their own channel and giving back the resulting calculation through the result's channel.

-Once the Subscriber receives requests from the results channel it sends the result back to the Publisher via the response channel.
-The Receiver function can then get results from the channel and output the response putting an end to the cycle.
+Once the Subscriber receives requests from the results channel it sends the ordered results back to the Publisher.
+The Receiver function can then output the response putting an end to the cycle.

 #### Some important considerations in this process to justify my implementation for the test.